 - Make a garden plan.
-Look at your property and note where the sun hits it and at what time of day.
-Make a note of sunny areas and shady areas, morning sun and afternoon sun, very dry areas and very wet areas.
+Study your property and make a note of sunny areas and shady areas, morning sun and afternoon sun, very dry areas and very wet areas.
 Knowledge of your landscape is imperative, as installing a beautiful plant in the wrong part of your yard makes for a huge disappointment when it mysteriously dies.
-Know if your plant likes sun or shade, part sun or part shade, dry soil, wet soil, or something in between.
+Before purchase, learn if your new plant likes sun or shade, part sun or part shade, dry soil, wet soil, or something in between.
 Once again, do a little research.
 You’ll also have to experiment a little.
 If a plant you love isn’t thriving in one area, move it to another and see how it does there.

 - Buy plants from a reputable garden nursery.
 Some large nursery centers (like certain big box stores) don’t give proper care to plants when they’re on the lot.
-Don’t buy plants if they’re crispy brown, the top of the potting medium is bone dry, or if leaves are falling off, are discolored or look chewed.
-All of these are signs of stress and possible infestation and the chance that your plant will survive, much less thrive, is doubtful.
+Inspect plants before you buy them and pass if they’re crispy brown, the top of the potting medium is bone dry, or if leaves are falling off, discolored or look chewed.
+All of these are signs of stress and possible insect or fungal infestation and the chance that your plant will survive, much less thrive, is doubtful.

 - Learn how to plant flowers, vegetables, shrubs and trees correctly.
 The general guide is to gently separate the roots from the planting medium and make sure the hole is three times as wide as the plant’s root ball.
-Your hole should also have about one quarter finished compost in it, mixed in with the soil that came from the hole.
 After planting, cover the planting area with 2-3 inches of compost to insulate the plant’s roots from heat and to retain moisture.
 Skipping these basics doesn’t give your plant a fair chance.
 As they say, “better a five dollar hole for a fifty cent plant than a fifty cent hole for a five dollar plant”.